Ask the Coach: How Can I Focus On My Own Unique Voice? – On Script Mag

 How I rebooted my blogging habit after baby #2

 Pre-baby #2 last May, I was blogging on a weekly basis.
 I had a precision system in place.
-Every week during one of the 60-minute writing sprints we run for my Writer’s Circle, I would knock out about 1000 words in 40 minutes, edit, proof, and polish it in the remaining 20, then grab an image and publish the whole shebang within maybe another 10 minutes or so.
+Every week during one of the 60-minute writing sprints we run for my community, I would knock out about 1000 words in 40 minutes, edit, proof, and polish it in the remaining 20, then grab an image and publish the whole shebang within maybe another 10 minutes or so.
 Then a few final tweaks to the copy in my mailing system and I was all set with my weekly post and newsletter (I have my blog set up to be pulled straight in to Aweber once it’s published on my site, then I broadcast it to my mailing list).

 I had a SYSTEM.
 (And if you know me very well, you know how much I love a good system!)